RitchieLab/Gene-level-statistical-colocalization/README.md

 * [data.table](https://cran.r-project.org/web/packages/data.table/data.table.pdf)
 * Installed [GCTA](https://cnsgenomics.com/software/gcta/#Overview) v1.26 or higher

-### Coloc protocol:
+### Primary signals protocol:
+* Note that the following protocol is applied to each combination of gene, trait (quantitative or case/control for a given GWAS dataset), and tissue.
+We run statistical colocalization between GWAS summary statistics and gene expression summary statistics obtained from GTEx v8.
-* For running *colocalization*, we first identify all the SNPs in the GWAS dataset that are within a specified window (default=1Mb) from the TSS and TES of the selected gene for a given tissue.
-Of these, we consider as “lead SNPs” all SNPs in the GWAS dataset with a p-value < a chosen threshold that are > 100 KB apart from each other.
+* For running *colocalization*, we first identify all the SNPs in the GWAS dataset that are within a specified window (default = 1Mb) from the TSS and TES of the selected gene for a given tissue.
+Of these, we consider as “lead SNPs” all SNPs in the GWAS dataset with a p-value < a chosen threshold (default = 0.0001) that are at least a specified distance (default = 200 KB) apart from each other.
-* We collect the SNPs overlapping between GWAS and eQTL datasets for each lead SNP-eGene pair for a given tissue.
+* For each lead SNP, we collect all the SNPs within a specified distance (default = 200KB) in both GWAS and eQTL datasets.
 * We subsequently estimate the coloc probability of H3 (alternative hypothesis that eQTL and GWAS associations correspond to independent signals) and H4 (alternative hypothesis that eQTL and GWAS associations correspond to the same signal) for the lead SNP-eGene pair.
 * We assume a prior probability that a SNP is associated with (1) lipid phenotype (default=1E-04), (2) gene expression (default=1E=0-4), and (3) both GWAS and gene expression (default=1E-06) for all coloc analyses.
-* We select the lead SNP with the lowest P[H3] for a given eGene and use this as the corresponding P[H3] for the gene.
-* We can subsequently filter out all genes whose P[H3]>0.5 for a given tissue (these could be LD contaminated; i.e. GWAS causal variant and eQTL are different but in LD).

-### GCTA-COJO protocol:
+### Secondary signals protocol:
-* We use the following GCTA-COJO protocol in the GWAS and eQTL datasets for each lead SNP to identify putative independent seecondary associations at a locus.
+* We use the following GCTA-COJO/coloc protocol in the GWAS and eQTL datasets for each lead SNP to identify putative independent secondary associations at the locus.
-* For each lead SNP, we obtain p-values conditional on the top-associated eQTL at that locus for GWAS and eQTL datasets using GCTA-COJO.
+* For each lead SNP, we obtain p-values conditional on the top-eQTL (p-value < chosen threshold; default = 0.0001) in the eQTL dataset at that locus using --cojo-cond option to perform stepwise regression.
+We perform stepwise regression in the GWAS dataset as well if the top-eQTL also has p-value < chosen threshold (default = 0.0001) in the GWAS dataset.

 ```
 #sample GWAS file